 The composition project uses ta, ti-ti, quarter rest, and sol-mi.
 Students work in groups, and she has included possibilities for differentiation.
-It is only $2--well worth it--and would be a great project for 1st graders in the spring, or with 2nd graders as review at the beginning of the year!
+It would be a great project for 1st graders in the spring, or with 2nd graders as review at the beginning of the year!

 #5: Lil Liza Jane Orff arrangement